antmicro/benchalot/README.md

     format: "table-md"
     result-column: size
 ```
-Benchmarker will then execute `stat -c %s compressed` after commands in benchmark section and store stdout as the result.
+Benchmarker will then execute `stat -c %s {{compression}}.out` after commands in benchmark section and store stdout as the result.
 The size measurements are accessible under `size` name and can be specified for `table-md` as `result-colum`.

 #### Custom Metrics and Stages